Gr\"obner cells of punctual Hilbert schemes in dimension two: Plane curve singularities

 \subsection{Topological invariance}

 In the classical geometry of smooth projective curves, they can be "recovered" from $\overline{Jac}$ supplied with the polarization divisor.
-The submanifolds of effective divisors of degree $1$ is the curve itself.
-This is generally different for curve singularities.
-As we will see, $Jac^\bullet$ is only a {\em topological\,} invariant of $\r$, not its {\em analytic\,} invariant, for some important families.
+We will check that $\tilde{Jac^\bullet}$ from Lemma \ref{lem:tilde-Jac} is a {\em topological\,} invariant of $\r$ for some basic families.
+Also, some additional structures of $\overline{Jac}$ allow the "extraction" of the equation of the initial singularity from it; see Proposition \ref{PfromI}, (i).

-This is closely related to the conjecture from \cite{ChP1} that the {\em motivic superpolynomial\,} of $\r$ depends only on the topological type of $\r$.
-The latter is the isotopy type of its {\em link\,}: the intersection of $\{(x,y)\mid P(x,y)=0\}$ with sufficiently small $\S^3$ centered at $(0,0)$.
-The semigroup $\Ga$ fully determines the topological type of $\r$, which is a classical fact; see \cite{Za}.
-If $Jac^\bullet$ depends only on $\Ga$, then this readily results in the conjecture above; though the topological invariance of $\overline{Jac}$ and $Jac^\bullet$ is a significantly more subtle problem.
+The topological type of $\r$ is given by the isotopy type of its {\em link\,}: the intersection of $\{(x,y)\mid P(x,y)=0\}$ with sufficiently small $\S^3$ centered at $(0,0)$.
+The semigroup $\Ga$ fully determines it, which is a classical fact; see \cite{Za}.
+The topological invariance of $\tilde{Jac^\bullet}$ as a scheme is generally subtle.
+If it holds, then it readily gives the topological invariance of the {\em motivic superpolynomial\,} of $\r$ conjectured in \cite{ChP1}; the demonstration is below.